Whimsy Stick

 Breeds

 Chihuahuas, Pomeranians, Mini Poodles: same prey drive, smaller format.
-Keep lure movement slow and very low — floor level only.
-The neurological benefit of a flirt pole for apartment dogs is identical regardless of size.
+Keep lure movement slow and very low, floor level only.
+The neurological benefit is identical regardless of size.
 Don’t underestimate how much structured drive work a 7-pound dog needs.

 Working